Oils for "Achoo" Season: Top 10 Essential Oils to Diffuse for Allergies

 In addition, you can also add a couple of drops of these oils into veggie capsules, taking one each day to prevent an allergic flare-up.

-However, in this case, it's best to diffuse the oils into the air when you need instant allergy relief.
+However, in this case, it's best to diffuse the oils into the air with a humidifier or essential oil diffuser when you need instant allergy relief.
 This way, you can breathe in their therapeutic effects for hours, and their properties can fully permeate your room.

 The Top 10 Essential Oils for Allergies

 Ready to start shopping?
 Though there are nearly 100 different kinds of essential oils, some are better suited to relieve your allergies than others.
-Let's take a look at 10 of the top ones to reach for the next time you feel an allergy attack coming.
+Let's take a look at 10 of the best essential oils to reach for the next time you feel an allergy attack coming.

 1. Lemon Oil